OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 If these lists are used to block the use of disposable email addresses then the user should be presented with a message explaining why they are blocked (although they are likely to simply search for another disposable provider rather than giving their legitimate address).

-If it is imperative that disposable email addresses are blocked, then registrations should only be allowed from a specifically whitelisted email providers.
+If it is essential that disposable email addresses are blocked, then registrations should only be allowed from specifically whitelisted email providers.
 However, if this includes public providers such as Google or Yahoo, users can simply register their own disposable address with them.

 ### Sub-Addressing

-Sub-addressing allows a user to specify "tag" in the local part of the email address (before the `@` sign), which will be ignored by the mail server.
+Sub-addressing allows a user to specify a _tag_ in the local part of the email address (before the `@` sign), which will be ignored by the mail server.
 For example, if that `example.org` domain supports sub-addressing, then the following email addresses are equivalent:

 - `user@example.org`
 - `user+site1@example.org`